-In the last ten years, pilot studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
-Observational studies have highlighted quality of life improvements and increases in survival without disability.
-However, these observations do not amount to scientific proof.
-To provide the evidence necessary for the generalization and reimbursement of NPIs, interventional research is required.
+In the last 20 years, interventional studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
+Some studies have highlighted quality of life improvements and increases in survival without disability.
+The generalization and reimbursement of NPIs are now required.

 Boutron I, Ravaud P, Moher D (2012).
 Randomized Clinical Trials of Non Pharmacological Treatments.
 Boca Raton: CRC Press Taylor and Francis.

 Haute Autorité de Sante (2011).
 Développement de la Prescription de Therapeutiques Non Médicamenteuses Validées.
 Paris: HAS.

 Ninot G (2013).
-Démontrer l’Efficacité des Interventions Non Médicamenteuses: Question de Points de Vue.
-Montpellier: PUM.
+Demontrer l’Efficacité des Interventions Non Médicamenteuses: Question de Points de Vue.
+Montpellier: PULM.

 WHO (2013).
 World Traditional Medicine Strategy 2014-2023.
 Geneva: OMS.